Azure/bicep-registry-modules/avm/res/sql/server/README.md

 ### Parameter: `secretsExportConfiguration.sqlAdminPasswordSecretName`

-The name for secret to create.
+The name of sql admin login password for secret to create.

 - Required: No
 - Type: string

 ### Parameter: `secretsExportConfiguration.sqlAzureConnectionStringSercretName`

-The name for secret to create.
+The name of sql server connection string for secret to create.

 - Required: No
 - Type: string